The Turn (Alison Moyet album): Background

 After the release and promotion of the 2004 covers album Voice, Moyet began rehearsals to play a leading role in the stage play Smaller, alongside Dawn French.
-The play, written by Carmel Morgan and directed by Kathy Burke, was toured across the UK for six weeks before opening at West End's Lyric Theatre in April 2006.
+The play, written by Carmel Morgan and directed by Kathy Burke, was toured across the UK for six weeks before opening at the West End's Lyric Theatre in April 2006.
 In addition to her role in the play, Moyet wrote three songs for the play; "World Without End", "Home" and "Smaller".

 Following Smaller, Moyet began writing new material with her songwriting partner Pete Glenister before returning to the studio to record The Turn, which included the three songs penned for Smaller.
 The album was released in October 2007 and reached No. 21 on the UK Albums Chart.
 Two singles were released from the album; "One More Time" (No. 151 on the UK Singles Chart) and "A Guy Like You".

 Speaking to Female First in 2007, Moyet said of the album: "The Turn is an album of crafted song.
 We started building it from a core of Chansons, the shapes of Roy Orbison that grow from a gentle place to an impassioned climax.
 It is about melody and intelligent lyrics.
 We let it fray outwards from there.
 It is in turn progressive and reflective."
 She told PopMatters in 2008: "One of the things I wanted to do with The Turn was write a production of songs that could be stripped down to one or two instruments if you chose to do it."